We’re going to tackle this topic by answering the following question from a site visitor.

-Oxalates are a type of organic acid that occur naturally in plants, animals and humans.
-Under certain circumstances, in the human body, high levels of oxalate can form sharp, razor like crystals.
-These crystals can deposit in various places throughout the body like the bones, kidneys, eyes, muscles, blood vessels, heart, lungs, sinuses, gastrointestinal tract and brain and cause pain and inflammation and a wide array of symptoms.
+Oxalates are a type of organic acid that occurs naturally in plants, animals, and humans.
+Under certain circumstances, in the human body, high levels of oxalate can form sharp, razor-like crystals.
+These crystals can deposit in various places throughout the body like the bones, kidneys, eyes, muscles, blood vessels, heart, lungs, sinuses, gastrointestinal tract, and brain and cause pain and inflammation and a wide array of symptoms.

-If they deposit in the eyes, it can cause severe eye pain, which may result in eye poking behavior, commonly seen in the autistic population.
-The oxalate crystals can combine with iron, decreasing iron levels that are needed for formation of red blood cells, increase oxidative stress and damage surrounding tissue, and interfere with transportation of glutathione.
+If they deposit in the eyes, it can cause severe eye pain, which may result in eye-poking behavior, commonly seen in the autistic population.
+The oxalate crystals can combine with iron, decreasing iron levels that are needed for the formation of red blood cells, increase oxidative stress and damage surrounding tissue, and interfere with the transportation of glutathione.
 They may also attach to heavy metals like mercury and lead, carry them into the tissue, and keep them trapped.
-Once an oxalate attaches to a metal is insoluble, so this prevents metals from leaving the body.
+Once an oxalate attaches to a metal, it is insoluble, so this prevents metals from leaving the body.
 In the mitochondria, oxalates can impair energy production, resulting in chronic fatigue.
 There has been a great deal of success in reversing vulvodynia with a low-oxalate diet in addition to treatment for Candida.

 What Causes Excess Oxalates?

 Oxalates are not inherently bad, in most cases, the body is equipped to get rid of them effectively.
 Like most things, it is about balance; it is when they become excessive that problems arise.
 There are a variety of factors that may contribute to the issue of imbalance.